Helm Quickstart

 In each Environment, you define Infrastructure Definitions to describe your deployment infrastructures.
 A single Infrastructure Definition can be used by multiple Services, pulling unique Kubernetes namespace values from each Service during deployment.

-Now that you have a Docker image, Helm chart, and target cluster and namespace, you can create a Harness Workflow to deploy the image to the cluster.
+Now that you have a Helm chart and target cluster and namespace, you can create a Harness Workflow to deploy the image to the cluster.

 In this tutorial, we will use the popular Canary Deployment strategy.
 In Canary, all pods in a single cluster are updated incrementally in small phases, with each phase verified as successful before proceeding to the next phase.